 My way of telling the anecdote of the lost note also illustrates that sometimes the emotion used to engage the reader needs to be different from the emotion experienced at the time of the actual events.
 My own emotions were hope, disgust

 It’s not just storytelling where I have found that I might need to manage the emotions of my audience.
-There are times when I have a serious message to convey, but I know the audience simply won’t listen to it if they are told the conclusion at the outset.
+There are times when I have a serious message to convey and I know the audience simply won’t listen to it if they are told the conclusion at the outset.
 A typical example is when the person I am directing the message to has an in-built bias against what I need to tell them.

 Imagine trying to convince a stubborn person to take a course of action that they have always said they will never pursue.
 If you begin by telling them that they need to make an exception to their long-held rule, you risk getting shouted-down before you get the chance to make your case.
 If you fear that may happen, something else is required.